vchaitanyachowdari/second-portfolio/README.md

 *   **📱 Responsive Design:** Optimized for a flawless experience across all devices, from desktops to mobile phones.
 *   **✨ Smooth Animations & Micro-interactions:** Subtle hover effects and scroll-reveal animations on cards and content blocks enhance user engagement without being distracting.
 *   **🧼 Clean & Modern Aesthetic:** Focus on readability, ample white space, and a professional presentation.
+*   **🎨 Themed Footer:** A fully customizable footer that seamlessly integrates with the overall website theme, including dynamic content columns.

 **Content Management & Customization:**
 *   **📝 MDX Powered:** Author rich content for your blog posts, project details, and resources using MDX, allowing for both Markdown simplicity and React component power.